Rhinoplasty Scar Healing: How to Get Rid of Nose Job Scar?

 What is open rhinoplasty scar healing time?

-The scar of open rhinoplasty will fade gradually, but its speed depends on the type and color of the skin, the extent of the incisions, and the patient's age.
-In general, it takes almost a month for the scars to vanish.
+The open rhinoplasty scar will fade gradually, but its speed depends on the type and color of the skin, the extent of the incisions, and the patient's age.
+In general, it takes almost 6 months for the scars to vanish.

 How can I eliminate the rhinoplasty scar under the nose?